 Academic Credits Available | Accommodation Included | All Inclusive | Dig for a Day | Finds Processing | Suitable for Children | Experienced Diggers | Field School | Non-Excavation Courses | Other Ways to Get Involved

-View the 2017 Digs Guide as it appears in issue 326 of Current Archaeology magazine.
+To view the 2019 Digs Guide as it appeared in issue 350 of Current Archaeology magazine, click here.

-This will be the 6th year of archaeological investigation into the seventeenth century gardens at Hanwell Castle, part of a programme of doctoral research with the University of Oxford.
-We will be concentrating on the excavation of a water parterre which may be the location of the famous ‘House […]
+This will be the 7th. year of archaeological investigation into the seventeenth-century gardens at Hanwell Castle, part of a programme of doctoral research with the University of Oxford.
+We will be concentrating on the excavation of a water parterre based on an octagonal stone lined island which may be the location of the famous ‘House […]